 The research activities of the Dynamic Interaction Control lab can be decomposed into several research axes

-While this video shows preliminary locomotion capabilities of the humanoid robot iCub.
+While the following video shows improved balancing capibilities and preliminary bipedal locomotion of the humanoid robot iCub.

 Futuristic robots will be physically interacting with huaman beings.
 For this, it is fundamental to conceive control algorithms for humanoid robots interacting with a user.
 The video below shows some of the results in physical-human-robot-interaction control.
 The user wears a sensorised suit retriving information used by the robot (human joint positions, velocities, and torques).
 The results were shown during the last year review meeting of the CoDyCo european project.